Skip to main content

 - Director of Quality | Torrillo & Associates, LLC

-This session will discuss recently issued accounting and auditing guidance that impacts employee benefit plans as well as employee benefit plan-related hot topics, common pitfalls and best practices.
-Also, there will be discussion about relevant tools and resources which can be used to assist in identifying and applying recent guidance.
+This session will discuss recently issued accounting and auditing guidance that impacts employee benefit plans as well as employee benefit plan-related hot topics, common pitfalls, and best practices.
+There also will be a discussion about relevant tools and resources that can be used to assist in identifying and applying recent guidance.

 Learning Objectives:

-• Identify current trends and hot topics in the areas of accounting, reporting and auditing for employee benefit plans
+• Assess current trends and hot topics in the areas of accounting, reporting, and auditing for employee benefit plans.

-• Identify the relevant tools and resources available to assist in applying recent accounting and auditing guidance.
+• Evaluate the relevant tools and resources available to assist in applying recent accounting and auditing guidance.

 1:00 PM – 2:15 PM EST